Real Talk on Food Addiction & Recovery

 Food addiction is real and recovery is possible.
 Just like with drugs and alcohol, people can experience an addictive effect from eating certain foods, which in turn can lead to food compulsions, serious addictions, and related health conditions.
 At Renascent, we know food compulsion and addiction are often misunderstood, minimized, and misdiagnosed.

 As an accredited national leader in treating addiction for nearly 50 years, we offer Canada’s only intensive inpatient and outpatient programs specifically for food addiction.
-We’ve helped almost 50,000 people recover from addiction.
+We’ve helped over 50,000 people recover from addiction.
 We can help you too.

 In this article, we’ll help you understand food addiction, the signs and symptoms you should watch out for, how a food addiction can be treated, and the best steps for lifelong healing and recovery.